IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 - Students will be lined up at the door and then walked back to after school program.
 If any student needs to use the restroom, they will be permitted.

 ## Lesson 1 Breakdown:
+### What is money?
+- Money is something that is generally accepted to obtain goods and services.
+It is commonly accepted as:
+1. A means of payment; Your parents purchase food for you to eat from your favorite restaurant.
+2. A measure of value; Your favorite pair of shoes are $50.
+3. A medium of exchange; 100 dollars equals almost 2,000 pesos in Mexico.

+### What are the different types of money?
+- Money can be broken down into 3 categories: Commodity, Representative, and Fiat Money.
+1. Commodity Money- money whose value comes from itself.
+Example: Pearls, Diamonds, and Platinum.
+2. Representative Money- money that represents the value of something else, but has little to no value of its own.
+(Example: Loan, Deed)
+3. Fiat Money- money that is backed by the government to be considered legal tender (Example: Dollars, Checks)

-### What is currency?
+### What is the purpose of money?
-- Currency is more than just cash money and can be represented in all types of ways.
-There's physical currency, like cash and credit cards; electronic money, like cryptocurrency and Since currency is used to store value, it is used as a medium of exchange.
--Examples:
-1. Brandon buys his mom an 18K-Gold Bracelet from Big Al's Jewelry Store for $1,000.
-How does that reflect a store of value or a medium of exchange?
-- The 18K-Gold Bracelet's present value is equivalent to $1,000 USD.
-In order for Brandon to obtain the bracelet from Big Jewelry Store, he has to give them $1,000 in cash.
-The exchange then takes place when B

-### Why do we use currency?
-- In a nutshell, currency is used to acquire things you do not have.
-Whether you just want these things or actually need these things is a discussion for another day.

-### How do we use currency?
+- Money is used as a medium of exchange; it allows for a transaction to take place.
-- People used to exchange goods and services for things they did not have or things that they wanted.
+- In older versions of society, people used bartering systems as a direct way to exchange commodity money.
+This means that they exchanged goods and services for other goods and services.
 - Examples:
-1. Fabric/Clothing
+1. Fabric/Clothing for Food
-2. Stones/Jewels
+2. Stones/Jewels for Clothing
-3. Slaves/Animals.
+3. Slaves/Animals for Land
-- As time moved on, the exchange systems remained the same, but the items exchanged began to change.
+- As time moved on, people also started using representative money (like checks and credit cards) and fiat money (like dollars and coins).
+- Some rare commodity money (like gold and silver) remain relevant today and still retains a high economic value.
+- Now, people can make transactions indirectly daily.
 - Examples:
-1. Coins
-2. Dollars
-3. Loans
-- Though times have changed since earlier exchange systems have been developed, some items still have managed to retain value.
+1. Stores like Wal-Mart and Amazon make it easy for people to make purchases from virtually anywhere.
+2. Gold is being traded as currency in the foreign exchange market.

+### How do to earn money?
+- Money doesn't just accumulate on its own.
+You have to go out and earn it.
+How you that is up to you.
 - Examples:
-1. Silver
-2. Platinum
-3. Gold.

-### How do we earn currency?
-- Currency doesn't just accumulate on its own.
-You have to go out and make it.
-How you do that is up to you.
-- Examples:
 1. Entrepreneurship- "Invent" a pair of shoes or become a business owner.
 2. Talents- Become a basketball player or engineer.
-- There are numerous ways to earn currency, but the most important takeaway is that there is always an exchange system with any type of currency.
+- There are numerous ways to earn money.
+- The most important takeaway is that there is always an exchange system when involving money.
 -Examples: (Explain the give and take)
 1. You can clean your room for a weekly allowance.
 2. You can sell candy after school to your peers for cash.